curriculum-crawler/curriculum-crawler/README.md

         - I don't have any impediments.
 - Hemal Shah
     - In the last 24 hours I
+      - created and configured the AWS account for backend deployment
+      - Created a server to host the backend code.
     - In the next 24 hours I
+      - Setup the backed code to run on the server
     - Do I have any impediments
+      - I don't have any impediments
 - Wail Hermes
     - In the last 24 hours I
     - In the next 24 hours I